agarwalbharat/Gmail-Clone-UI/README.md

 ## Getting Started

-App Bar is a clone UI of Gmail with all working buttons and Icons as Gmails works
+This is a clone UI of Gmail with all working buttons and Icons as Gmails works

-App Bar is my first Project in Flutter and Dart
+Gmail Clone UI is my first Project in Flutter and Dart

-App Bar contains some extra functionality as gmail app does not provide.
+This project contains some extra functionality as gmail app does not provide.
-App Bar is in intial stage and I am working on it to make it more smooth and beautiful UI.
+This is at its intial stage and I am working on it to make it more smooth and beautiful UI.

 ### Show some :heart: and star the repo to support the project.
 For more contact me @[facebook](https://www.facebook.com/bharatagsrwal), @[Twitter](https://twitter.com/bharatagsrwal) or @[Website](https://iambharat.tk)